yonathan95/BinanceTradingBot/README.md

 * [entry strategy] - rsi, macd long, macd short
 * [apikey]- your api key
 * [secretkey] - your secretkey.
+*
+### Set up telegram messenger
+In order to run the bot, the telegram messenger class should contain the right attributes.
+To do that, you need to change the TELEGRAM_API_KEY and TELEGRAM_CHAT_ID to your liking in the Config class that's present in the data package.
+A guide on how to get these values: https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token.

 ## Creators
 [Yonathan Wolloch](https://github.com/yonathan95)